-NYU Shanghai is seeking a Research Fellow to participate in joint research projects between the Volatility Institute at NYU Shanghai and other financial institutions and schools, beginning in the Fall Semester of 2016.
+NYU Shanghai is seeking a Research Fellow to participate in joint research projects within the Volatility Institute at NYU Shanghai (VINS) and joint research projects between the VINS and other financial institutions and schools, beginning in the Spring Semester of 2022.
 We are seeking researchers to work on VINS research projects including:

-- data collection, cleaning, analysis, and writing reports
+- Work on VINS research projects, including data collection, cleaning, analysis, and writing reports

 You are encouraged to apply this position, if you:

 The terms of employment in NYU Shanghai are comparable to U.S. institutions.
 The review of applications will begin immediately, and will continue until the position is filled.
-The position begins in the fall semester of 2016, but the ideal candidate is preferred to start an internship with VINS before officially employed as the full-time research associate.
-To be considered, applicants should submit a curriculum vitae.
+The position begins in the spring semester of 2022, applicants should submit a curriculum vita.
 Please visit our website at http://shanghai.nyu.edu/about/work/fellowships for instructions and other information on how to apply.
 If you have any questions, please e-mail firstname.lastname@example.org.

 About NYU Shanghai: